datacamp-content-public/Optimizing-Pandas-Code-for-Speed-and-Efficiency/chapter1.md

 - In built `.sample` function from pandas is faster in a magnitude of 2 decimal point

 `@hint`
-Rember, the timing starts just before the action is triggered as start_time = time.time()
+Remember, the timing starts just before the action is triggered as start_time = time.time()

 `@pre_exercise_code`
 ```{python}